-VIP Investment Grade Bond Portfolio will provide a full list of holdings monthly on institutional.fidelity.com 30 days after the month-end (excluding high income security holdings, which generally will be presented collectively monthly and included in a list of full holdings 60 days after its fiscal quarter-end).
+Each fund will provide a full list of holdings on institutional fidelity.com (i) monthly, 30 days after the month-end, and (ii) quarterly, 15 days after the quarter-end.
 This information may also be provided to insurance companies via an electronic reporting tool at that time.